byronrthomas/acc-garda/README.md

 # AccGarda SmartAccount for zkSync Era

-A Smart Account for zkSync ERA with configurable multi-token hack-resistance features including gasless social recovery, time-delayed transactions and a simple frontend.
+A multi-asset Smart Account with configurable hack-resistance features including gasless guardianship, social recovery, time-delayed transactions and a simple frontend.

 ## Team